 - The Deputy Designated Safeguarding Officer (DSDO) is Mrs. S. Jevons.

 - Our Safeguarding Governor is Mrs. S. Cuff

 - You can also contact Miss C. Pooley, Head at Loders CE Primary

-For a copy of the School’s Child Protection and Safeguarding Policy please click on the link below or on the policies link under the information tab above.
+For a copy of the School’s Child Protection and Safeguarding Policy please click on policies under the information tab above.
 The procedures contained in this policy apply to all staff and governors and are consistent with those of the Dorset Safeguarding Children Board (DSCB).